Woodstock Navy Vets: 2023–24

 The Navy Vets won 31 games for the 1st time since 1997 and only 4th time in team history.
 Davin Gray won the Doherty Scoring Title with 63 points with a Doherty division-leading 47 assists.
 Tyler Bouck led the division with a 2.45 GAA, a .927 SV%, 5 shutouts, and was 2nd with 19 wins.
 Nolan Brett finished runner-up in scoring including 29 goals (only the 2nd time since Mike Stevenson had 30 in 1999 - Kyle Walker also had 29 in 2018) while Ethan Szabo was 8th.
 The team had a PJHL league total attendance (reg.season & playoffs) record of 21866 (754 per game average) and passed the 10000 mark for the 6th straight season and 8th time in last 9 years.
 But the terrific season came to a disappointing end when they lost to New Hamburg in 5 games in their 1st trip to the division finals since 2007.

+2025–26

+The Navy Vets won 29 games to win the Doherty Division Regular Season Pennant for the 2nd time in 4 seasons.
+Owen Ireton won the Doherty Scoring title with 75 points tied for the division lead with 36 goals.
+Rookie Kobe Nadalin Tyler Bouck led the division with a 2.04 GAA and a .945 SV%, while overage teammate Tyler Bouck led the division with 17 wins and 5 shutouts.
+Charlie Barnes led all defencemen in scoring with 22 goals and 36 assists for 58 points.
+Cooper Vickerman also had 33 goals.
+The team finished 3rd in PJHL league total attendance (reg.season & playoffs) with 19228 to pass the 10000 mark for the 8th straight season.
+But the terrific season came to a heart-breaking end with a 4-3 loss to Tavistock Braves in game#7 of the Doherty Division Championship Series.
+The Vets won 6 awards - Owen Ireton MVP & Leading Scorer, Charley Barnes Top Defenceman, Tyler Bouck Top Goalie, Kobe Nadalin Top Rookie, and Bouck & Nadalin combined for Best Team Goaltending (GAA).

+It was announced on March 4, 2026 that the Navy Vets will be joining the Greater Ontario Hockey League (GOHL) as an expansion team for the 2026-27 season.